2004 Serbian local elections: Smederevo

 Jasna Avramović was defeated in a recall election in 2005.
 A by-election to choose her successor took place in early 2006.

 Results of the election for the Municipal Assembly of Smederevo:

 Smederevska Palanka

 Results of the election for the Municipal Assembly of Smederevska Palanka:

 Velika Plana

 Results of the election for the Municipal Assembly of Velika Plana:

 Pomoravlje District

 Elections were held in four of the six municipalities of the Pomoravlje District.
 The exceptions were Despotovac, which had elected a mayor and assembly members in 2002, and Ćuprija, which had done so in 2003.
 The newly formed United Serbia party won a significant victory in its home base of Jagodina, and independent populist Dobrivoje Budimirović (formerly of the Socialist Party of Serbia) won a first-round victory in Svilajnac.
 The Democratic Party won in Paraćin, and a former Democrat aligned with the Serbian Renewal Movement won the mayoral election in Rekovac.

 Jagodina

 Results of the election for the Municipal Assembly of Jagodina:

+Petar Petrović of United Serbia was elected to the Jagodina municipal assembly and served afterward on the municipal council (i.e., the executive branch of government).